The Health Risks of Dental Amalgam Fillings

 Although your body can remove some of the mercury naturally, what’s left can potentially accumulate in your brain and cause a variety of neurodegenerative diseases.

-Did you know that dental amalgam fillings are primarily made up of mercury, and that this heavy metal is toxic to your health?
-Were you aware that the use of amalgam is even prohibited in some countries, due to the risks involved?
+Did you know that dental amalgam fillings contain mercury, which is a heavy metal is toxic to your health?
+Were you aware that using amalgam fillings is even prohibited in some countries, due to the risks involved?
 Here are some health risks related to this type of filling, and what you can do about it.

-In today’s article we’ll tell you everything you need to know about the health and safety of dental amalgam fillings.
-Keep reading to find out what they are how they can affect your health, and what other options do you have to replace them?
+In today’s article, we’ll tell you everything you need to know about the health and safety of dental amalgam fillings.
+Keep reading to find out what they are how they can affect your health, and what options you have for replacing your amalgam fillings.

 What are amalgam fillings?

-Amalgam is a silver-colored material made up of a combination of various metals, particularly mercury, which dentists use to fill cavities that appear as a result of tooth decay.
+Amalgam is a silver-colored material made up of a combination of various metals, particularly mercury, which dentists use to fill cavities that appear as the result of tooth decay.

 Since 2008, the use of amalgam fillings has been banned in countries like Sweden, Norway, and Denmark.